 - Use half water, half coconut milk.

 🍴 Tasting notes

-We know what you'll be having for breakfast tomorrow.
-This mango smoothie with avocado is:
+We know what you’ll be having for breakfast tomorrow.
+This mango avocado smoothie is:

 - Blender or food processor